Waiting to Exhale: Filming

 Parts of the film were shot at Monument Valley in Utah as well as Chandler, Fountain Hills, Phoenix and Paradise Valley in Arizona.
-Filming was temporarily halted for seven days after Houston suffered a drug overdose.

 Music

 The soundtrack album to the film features exclusively female African-American artists.
 The soundtrack includes the number-one hit songs "Exhale (Shoop Shoop)", sung by the film's star, Whitney Houston, and "Let It Flow" by Toni Braxton as well as "Not Gon' Cry" by Mary J. Blige, "Sittin' Up in My Room" by Brandy, and "Count on Me" by Whitney Houston and CeCe Winans, all of which reached the top ten of Billboard's Hot 100 chart.
+The soundtrack also reached the top of the Billboard 200 and Top R&B/Hip-Hop Albums in January 1996 and was certified 7× platinum by the RIAA.

 Reception

 Box office

 Waiting to Exhale was a financial success, opening at number one at the North American box office and grossing $14.1 million its first weekend of release.
 In total, the film grossed $67.05 million in North America, and $14.4 million internationally, for a total worldwide gross of $81.45 million.
 Its widest release was just over 1,400 theatres, and it was the 26th highest-grossing film of 1995.